 Founded by the Science Talent Search alumni and deeply committed to STEM education, Regeneron prioritizes the need to support young scientists who are generating ideas and solutions to address global challenges.

-The Regeneron Science Talent Search (STS), a program of Society for Science & the Public, is the nation’s most prestigious pre-college science and mathematics competition.
+The Regeneron Science Talent Search (STS), a program of Society for Science, is the nation’s most prestigious pre-college science and mathematics competition.
 Established in 1942, it recognizes the best and brightest young scientists for demonstrating exceptional scientific leadership potential.

-Check out the most recent news about the Regeneron Science Talent Search and learn more about Regeneron’s ten-year, $100 million commitment.
+Check out the most recent news about the Regeneron Science Talent Search and learn more about Regeneron’s 10-year, $100 million commitment.

 Expanding our global STEM commitment

 The Regeneron International Science and Engineering Fair (ISEF), a program of Society for Science (Society), is the world's largest high school STEM competition.
 Established in 1950, it gives talented and brilliant young scientists around the world a global stage to share their outstanding STEM research and compete for $8 million in awards, prizes and scholarships.